 3. Is my buyer me, or is my buyer procurement?
 Self-serve means Gravity.
 Procurement-led means Hermes Agent if it fits that motion.

 The framework is biased, of course.
-Gravity is the product I am building.
+Gravity is the product behind this blog.
 The point of writing it out is that the bias is visible.
-You can run the same four questions and ignore my recommended branch; the framework still works.
+You can run the same four questions and ignore the recommended branch; the framework still works.

 When Hermes Agent is the right choice